Aropha/dreamhost-flask-project-setup/README.md

 ## Enable Passenger for your domain
 DreamHost uses Passenger to simplify the deployment of Flask web apps.
 The process of enabling Passenger for a site/domain/subdomain can be found in the DreamHost documentation https://help.dreamhost.com/hc/en-us/articles/216385637-How-do-I-enable-Passenger-on-my-domain-.
 The easiest way might be to select Passenger in the process of creating a domain/subdomain instead of changing it after the creation of the domain.

-## Install Python3
-DreamHost has Python2 installed by default, but it also allows users to install a custom version of Python3.
-The installation of python or any other related libraries requires the use of SSH (or Secure Shell).

-### Connection of SSH to the server
+## Connection of SSH to the server
 There are a large range of SSH clients that you can choose to connect to the server, on systems including MacOS X, Unix/Linux, Windows, Chrome, IOS (iphone), and Android.
 Here is a quick list in the DreamHost documentation https://help.dreamhost.com/hc/en-us/articles/215360828-SSH-client-software.

 There are two ways to connect the SSH to the server: